david-sauvage/effective-java-summary/README.md

 __Item 5 : Dependency Injection__

-A common mistake is the use of a singleton or a static utility class for a class that depends on underlying ressources.
+A common mistake is the use of a singleton or a static utility class for a class that depends on underlying resources.
 The use of dependency injection gives us more flexibility, testability and reusability

 Example :